Kei18/tiny-tiny-diffusion/README.md

 ![](./assets/dino.gif)

-Tiny-tiny PyTorch implementation of diffusion probabilistic models [1] for self-study, based on [this amazing repository (tiny-diffusion)](https://github.com/tanelp/tiny-diffusion).
+Tiny-tiny PyTorch implementation of diffusion probabilistic models [1] __for self-study__, based on [this amazing repository (tiny-diffusion)](https://github.com/tanelp/tiny-diffusion).
 All this repo can do is reconstruct a 2D dinosaur 🦖 from random noise (but it's cool, right?)

+Thanks to the simplicity and limited capabilities, the training can be done __in a few minutes with my laptop without GPUs__.
+The inference speed is negligible 🚅.

 ## setup